twistedPan/Generative_Computer_Graphics/README.md

-    deactivated the canvas refresh mode
+    deactivated the canvas refresh mode and played with the camera around.

       O | O | O
       ------------ | ------------ | -------------